nikhkrish555/selenium-framework/README.md

 A Selenium Webdriver Hybrid Framework for Automation QA Engineers.

 # Project
 Maven project with latest version of dependecies as of April 2018.

+# Java Version
+Java 9

+# Runner
+TestNG